hot-glue-for-rails/hot-glue/README.md

 • like_cupertino (modern Apple-UX inspired)
 • gradeschool (spiral bound/lined notebook inspired)

-Please note that the scaffold is ** built with different market up for boostrap**, so you cannot switch between the Bootstrap and Hotglue layouts without rebuilding the scaffold.
+Please note that the scaffold is ** built with different market up for boostrap **, so you cannot switch between the Bootstrap and Hotglue layouts without rebuilding the scaffold.

 (On the other hand, if you build within the Hotglue layout, all of the Hotglue theme files CAN be swapped out without rebuilding the scaffold.)

 The themes are just SCSS files installed into app/assets/stylesheets.
 You can tweak or modify or remove them after they get installed.

 ### `--markup` flag

 default is `erb`.
 IMPORTANT: As of right now, I am only supporting & building against ERB.
 HAML and SLIM are not currently supported.

-## 3. RUN HOT-GLUE INSTALL:
 ### example installing ERB using Bootstrap layout:
 `rails generate hot_glue:install --markup=erb --layout=bootstrap`